PRODUCTS

 Save Video

-With photo and video functions, can be converted into a sound wave test signal visual image, video and audio data
+With photo and video recording functions, it can convert sound wave test signals into visual images, videos and audio data

-It has the function of earphone monitoring sound source and video recording function at the same time.
+It has the function of headphone monitoring sound source, and also has video recording function

 Source Visualization Mode